Primary Care Nurse Practitioner Residency Program

 3 Professional References sent to the Program Director via email

-Graduate from Nationally Accredited NP program within past 12 months
+Graduate from a Nationally Accredited NP program within the past 12 months

 Proficient in English

 Selection is a competitive process based on application and interviews.

 Additional information regarding Educational and Clinical Experiences